karol-kujawski-wttech/we-got-it-friday-app/README.md

 ## 🎯 Purpose

 This project demonstrates how to:
-- Set up a modern web application with React
+- Approach for testing on different levels (api, visual, e2e)
-- Implement serverless architecture using SST
+- Deal with mocking api/services
-- Create comprehensive automated tests
+- Integrate visual regression testing
 - Configure continuous integration and deployment
-- Integrate visual regression testing
+- Speed up execution time with parallelization

 ## 🎥 Webinars